2001 Major League Baseball contraction plan: Aftermath

 Major League Baseball Players Association (MLBPA) executive director Donald Fehr noted that the players' union had no say in the matter and called the decision "imprudent and unfortunate...We had hoped that we were in a new era, one that would see a much better relationship between players and owners.
 Today's announcement is a severe blow to such hopes."
 The MLBPA filed a grievance to block contraction the day after the vote.
 On November 16, the league's contraction plans were shelved when Hennepin County Judge Harry Crump ruled that the Minnesota Twins must honor their lease and play their final season at the Metrodome, citing the team's importance to the community.
 Had only the Expos been contracted, there would have been an odd number of teams in the two leagues, meaning one team would have to be idle every day.
 This would have made it all but impossible to preserve a 162-game schedule within the normal six-month season.

 By December 13, talks about contraction had ended, and on January 12, 2002, it was announced that no teams would be eliminated for the upcoming season.

 On January 16, Loria sold the Expos to Major League Baseball for $120 million.
 MLB formed Expos Baseball L.P., a partnership of the other 29 clubs, to operate the Expos.
 Loria then bought the Florida Marlins from John W. Henry for $158 million, using the proceeds from the Expos sale plus a $38.5 million no-interest loan from MLB.
 Henry then bought the Boston Red Sox from the Yawkey Trust.
 It was officially announced on February 5 that plans for contraction had been abandoned.
 On August 30, the owners and players approved a new collective bargaining agreement that forbade contraction until 2006.

 With no plans for a new ballpark in Montreal, Major League Baseball looked into relocating the Expos.
 Cities that expressed interest in the team included Washington, D.C.; Las Vegas, Nevada; Norfolk, Virginia; Monterrey, Nuevo León, Mexico; and Portland, Oregon.
 On September 29, 2004, Major League Baseball announced that the Expos would relocate to Washington, D.C. for the 2005 season.
-MLB owners voted 28–1 in favor of the move, with the Baltimore Orioles casting the lone dissenting vote.
+MLB franchise owners voted 28–1 in favor of the move, with the Baltimore Orioles casting the lone dissenting vote.
 The team, re-branded as the Washington Nationals and being sold to Ted Lerner in 2006, played their first three seasons at Robert F. Kennedy Memorial Stadium before moving into the newly constructed Nationals Park in 2008.

 On May 26, 2006, after years of failed proposals, Minnesota Governor Tim Pawlenty signed a bill that approved funding for a new $522 million ballpark, to which the Twins agreed to contribute $130 million.
 The new stadium, named Target Field, opened in April 2010.